Tdhtdhtdhtdhtdh: Sound Effects!

 You got anything else?
 Yeah, one last thing, just sort of on the note of using things like Pro Tools.

-But even then, the sound line items are often just very, a very small part of the budget.
+But even then, the sound line items are often just a very small part of the budget.
 You know, it kind of depends.

-But, you know, when you budget out a movie or a TV show or commercial or anything, you kind of have a general template to work for.
+But when you budget out a movie or a TV show or commercial or anything, you kind of have a general template to work for.

 Like we're going to allocate this percentage for this, this percentage for this.
 Camera department's going to get probably something like this.